Thursday, September 13, 2007

 The ride over was decent.
 There is an electrical issue, likely with the power cord, to my radar detector.
 It kept resetting every 10 seconds or so, which means I gave up on it before even getting out of Portland.

 I also froze my ass off.
 The temperatures were supposed to range from 40 to about 85, but I was only comfortable or warm for maybe an hour.
-Before leaving I couldn't find my electric jacket, so I grabbed Tamara's old electric vest.
+Before leaving I couldn't find my electric jacket, so I grabbed Faye's old electric vest.
 It never got warm, I don't know why. (what the deuce, everything is going wrong!)

 Other than checking in to the Iron Butt Motel for about 50 minutes, I rode straight through.
 I covered 732 miles.
 Tomorrow will be about 650, then about 450 on Tuesday.